tarantool/doc/doc/getting_started/using_package_manager.rst

 For production purposes, we recommend to install Tarantool via `official package manager <http://tarantool.org/download.html>`_.
-You can choose from tree versions: LTS, stable and beta.
+You can choose one of three versions: LTS, stable, or beta.
 An automatic build system creates, tests and publishes packages for every push into a corresponding branch at
 `Tarantool's GitHub repository <https://github.com/tarantool/tarantool>`_.